deepin-community/fontforge/doc/sphinx/scripting/python/fontforge.rst

    Return the number of Unicode Blocks as described by www.unicode.org.
    Currently, the blocks are {0..233}, spanning unicode values {uni0..uni10FFFF}.
-   If there is no value, or no library available, then return -1.
+   If there is no value, then return -1.
 This can execute with no current font.

 .. function:: UnicodeBlockEndFromLib(n)

    Returns the Unicode Block end value as described by www.unicode.org.
    Currently, the blocks are {0..233}, spanning unicode values {uni0..uni10FFFF}.
-   If there is no value, or no library available, then return -1.
+   If there is no value, then return -1.
 This can execute with no current font.

 .. function:: UnicodeBlockNameFromLib(n)

    Returns the Unicode Block Name as described by www.unicode.org.
    Currently, the blocks are {0..233}, spanning unicode values {uni0..uni10FFFF}.
-   If there is no value, or no library available, then return empty string "".
+   If there is no value, then return empty string "".
 This can execute with no current font.

 .. function:: UnicodeBlockStartFromLib(n)

    Returns the Unicode Block start value as described by www.unicode.org.
    Currently, the blocks are {0..233}, spanning unicode values {uni0..uni10FFFF}.
-   If there is no value, or no library available, then return -1.
+   If there is no value, then return -1.
 This can execute with no current font.

 .. function:: unicodeFromName(glyphname)